raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-and given that defective software is likely to remain defective for some time until it is fixed, after forcibly aborting a connection, a client SHOULD refrain from automatically reconnecting to that same server instance for at least one hour.
+and given that defective software is likely to remain defective for some time until it is fixed, after forcibly aborting a connection, a client SHOULD refrain from automatically reconnecting to that same service instance for at least one hour.

-This document uses the term "same server instance" as follows:
+This document uses the term "same service instance" as follows:

-* In cases where a server is specified or configured using an IP address and TCP port number, two different configurations are referring to the same server instance if they contain the same IP address and TCP port number.
+* In cases where a server is specified or configured using an IP address and TCP port number, two different configurations are referring to the same service instance if they contain the same IP address and TCP port number.

-* In cases where a server is specified or configured using a hostname and TCP port number, such as in the content of a DNS SRV record {{?RFC2782}}, two different configurations (or DNS SRV records) are considered to be referring to the same server instance if they contain the same hostname (subject to the usual case insensitive DNS name matching rules {{!RFC1034}} {{!RFC1035}}) and TCP port number.
+* In cases where a server is specified or configured using a hostname and TCP port number, such as in the content of a DNS SRV record {{?RFC2782}}, two different configurations (or DNS SRV records) are considered to be referring to the same service instance if they contain the same hostname (subject to the usual case insensitive DNS name matching rules {{!RFC1034}} {{!RFC1035}}) and TCP port number.
-In these cases, configurations with different hostnames are considered to be referring to different server instances, even if those different hostnames happen to be aliases, or happen to resolve to the same IP address(es).
+In these cases, configurations with different hostnames are considered to be referring to different service instances, even if those different hostnames happen to be aliases, or happen to resolve to the same IP address(es).
-Implementations SHOULD NOT resolve hostnames and then perform matching of IP address(es) in order to evaluate whether two entities should be determined to be the "same server instance".
+Implementations SHOULD NOT resolve hostnames and then perform matching of IP address(es) in order to evaluate whether two entities should be determined to be the "same service instance".

+When an anycast service is configured on a particular IP address and port, it must be the case that although there is more than one physical server responding on that IP address, each such server can be treated as equivalent.
+If a change in network topology causes packets in a particular TCP connection to be sent to an anycast server instance that does not know about the connection, the normal keepalive and TCP connection timeout process will allow for recovery.
+If after the connection is, the client's assumption that it is connected to the same service is violated in some way, that would be considered to be incorrect behavior in this context.
+It is however out of the possible scope for this specification to make specific recommendations in this regard;
+that would be up to follow-on documents that describe specific uses of DNS stateful operations.

 The term "long-lived operations" refers to operations such as Push Notification subscriptions {{?I-D.ietf-dnssd-push}},